adlawren/Matasano-Crypto-Challenges/README.md

 Solutions to the [Matasano Crypto Challenges](http://cryptopals.com/)

-To run a challenge, do the following, for example:
+To run a solution, do the following, for example:

 ```
 ruby challenge_1.rb